Basij: Revival

-The Iranian Government has drawn up a number of different plans to keep the Basij alive.
-Among these plans is the emphasis on ideas such as Development Basij (Basij-e-Sazandegi).
+Part of the Basij revival was an emphasis on concepts such as Development Basij (Basij-e-Sazandegi), but protecting the regime from unrest was a high priority.
 Along with the Iranian riot police and the Ansar-e-Hezbollah, the Basij have been active in suppressing student demonstrations in Iran.
 The Basij are sometimes differentiated from the Ansar in being more "disciplined" and not beating, or at least not being as quick to beat demonstrators.
 Other sources describe the Ansar-e-Hezbollah as part of the Basij.

 Some believe the change in focus of the Basij from its original mission of fighting to defend Iran in the Iran-Iraq War to its current internal security concerns has led to a loss in its prestige and morale.